digitalyoshixi/zettelkasten/content/Programming/Access Modifiers.md

 This should be used most of the time.
 # Private
 [[Class]]' data is only visible to itself.
 Would not be visible in derived classes aswell.
+# Package-Private
+Member is only accessible from any class in the package it is declared in.
+This is the default